ovh/docs/pages/public_cloud/ai_machine_learning/training_tuto_09_train_model_export_onnx/guide.en-gb.md

 #### Create your training job via UI (Control Panel)

-If you do not feel comfortable with commands, this way will be more intuitive for you.
+If you do not feel comfortable with commands, this method may be more intuitive.

-First, go to the `OVHcloud Public Cloud` section of the [Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+First, go to the `Public Cloud` section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).

 Then, select the `AI Training` section (in the AI & Machine Learning category) and create a new job by clicking `AI Training` > `Launch a new job`.

 You can create the job that will train your model and export it to ONNX model.
 Select the *region* and add your *custom docker image* (`<shared-registry-address>/train-cnn-model-export-onnx:latest`).

-Then attach your *Object Storage container* `cnn-model-onnx` and precise the mount directory: `/workspace/models`.
+Then attach your *Object Storage container* `cnn-model-onnx` and define the mount directory: `/workspace/models`.

 Finally, *configure your job* and choose at least `1 GPU`.